-After successful completion of the course the students will be able to:
+COURSE OUTCOMES: After the completion of this course, the student will be able to

 - 1. Understand the history of framing of the Indian Constitution and its features. - 2.
 Assess the realization of Fundamental Rights and Directive Principles of State Policy. - 3.
 Analyze the challenges to federal system and position of the President and the Prime Minister in the Union Government. - 4.
 Underline the role of the Legislature and the Judiciary in Union Government and their mutual relations. - 5.
 Evolve the development of the local governments in India and assess the role of Collector in district administration.